-In it, we provide an in-depth exploration of how to become a traveling nurse, including obtaining qualifications and licensing and selecting a specialty and growing in your field.
-Of course, we’re also sharing practical tips and tricks you can take with you on your first assignment.
+In it, we provide an in-depth exploration of how to become a traveling nurse, including how long it takes to obtain qualifications and licensing and growing in your field.
+Of course, we’re also sharing practical tips and tricks you can take with you on your journey.

 Travel nurses are an integral part of many care settings.
 Like other types of nurses, they do quite a lot.
 But in addition to offering vital services, a travel nurse might also: